mediachain/mediachain/docs/kittengrad.md

 The protocol ends when enough commit messages have been received.
-If there is no majority commit at the end, the protocol again re-establishes network membership are starts another round.
+If there is no majority commit at the end, the protocol again re-establishes network membership and starts another round.
 Partial failures that don't affect block commit are also handled by network reconfiguration, but this time in the background.